spyglassventures/top-flopStoxx/README.md

 # top-flopStoxx
 This file scrapes the stock market and returns the top 5 and bottom 5 stocks.
-Finally its writes the result into a.txt file
+Finally it writes the result into a .txt file.

 ### Data Source:
 https://www.comdirect.de/inf/aktien/topflop/topflop.html?ID_NOTATION_INDEX=20735&TIME_SPAN=INTRADAY